InVisionApp/go-master/README.md

 ## Example Use Cases
 **Database migrations** - In-app database migrations can be difficult to run in a clustered application.
 Use go-master to pick a master node and only run migrations from the master.

-**Background tasks** - Periodic background tasks such as sending email that should only run once per period can run on the master.
+**One-time tasks** - Ensure something is only run by one node in a clustered service.
+For example sending a email that should only be sent once.

 ## Master Selection
 <img align="right" src="images/master_process.svg" width="300">